Food Scrap Collection & Drop-Off

 Collecting food scraps is easy, and can save you money by reducing your amount of trash.
 Check out these tips to make collecting food scraps a breeze!

 - Get a good container.
-The District sells dishwasher-safe countertop kitchen collectors (shown here) for $5 and gives away 5-gallon food scrap buckets to residents who bring food scraps to a drop off location.
+The District sells dishwasher-safe countertop kitchen collectors (shown here) for $6, and 5-gallon food scrap buckets for $5.
+You could also use an empty yogurt container or other recycled container.

 - Prevent fruit flies and odors.
 If you notice fruit flies or odors near your food scrap container, either store the container in your fridge or freezer, or cover fresh food scraps with sawdust or wood shavings.
 If necessary, make a fruit fly trap by mixing apple cider vinegar and a dash of dish soap in a cup.
 Optionally, cover the cup with plastic wrap secured with a rubber band, and poke some small holes in the plastic wrap.